-Fans of SNL and all things comedy will appreciate experiencing a live television show taping of SNL in New York.
+Fans of Saturday Night Live and all things comedy will appreciate experiencing a live television show taping of SNL in New York City.

 The 411 on SNL: